-Pros: This is a multi-award winning and popular brand where clinical studies have demonstrated significant hair reduction within two fortnightly treatments and “optimal hair-free results” achieved after four to five sessions (this will vary from person to person and require occasional re-treatment).
+Pros: The Philips Lumea IPL is a multi-award winning and popular brand (used by over 1 million people according to their website) and clinical studies have demonstrated significant hair reduction within two fortnightly treatments and “optimal hair-free results” achieved after four to five sessions.

-Pros: Four main models to choose from at the moment (online) varying in functions and price so there’s something for every budget and need
+Pros: Lots of models to choose from at the moment (especially online) varying in functionality and price so there’s something for every budget and need.

-Pros: Great lamp life (all models listed above claim 100,000 flashes) which means you’ll not need to replace this device
+Pros: Great lamp life with all the models listed above claiming at least 100,000 flashes (SC2007 to SC2009 models boast 140,000) which means you’ll not need to replace any Philips Lumea device.

-Pros: 5 intensity settings to cover all skin types and treatment areas plus an in-built UV filter
+Pros: 5 intensity settings to cover all applicable skin / hair types and treatment areas plus an in-built UV filter.

 Pros: Built in safety ring feature prevents accidental flashing

-Pros: New SC2006 and SC2004 models feature a “Slide and Flash” option that tracks the movement over your skin and automatically flashes the light, making treatment (especially of larger areas) faster and easier.
+Pros: All models above feature a “Slide and Flash” option that tracks the movement over your skin and automatically flashes the light, making treatment (especially of larger areas) faster and easier.
 Manual “Step and Flash” mode is available for when you want more control around face / bikini line etc.

-Pros: Battery powered means good flexibility and recharging only takes 100 minutes
+Pros: Battery powered so makes for good flexibility as to when and where you can use it.
+Recharging only takes 100 minutes